-(3) Integration of Services: Please describe how one-stop career centers are implementing and transitioning to an integrated, technology-enabled intake and case management information system for programs carried out under this Act and programs carried out by one-stop career center partners.
-WIOA §108(b)(21)
+(3) Integration of Services: Describe how one-stop career centers implemented and transitioned to an integrated, technology-enabled intake and case management information system for programs carried out under WIOA and programs carried out by one-stop career center partners (WIOA §108(b)(21)).

-For the provision of job search activities, individuals can register and seek employment using EFM (EmployFlorida Marketplace) anywhere the internet access is available.
+For the provision of job search activities, individuals can register and seek employment using EF anywhere the internet access is available.
 Newly registered individuals receive a welcome communication from CSH, delivered via email, text, or phone depending upon customer choice.
 Similar communication methods are used to contact customers for recruiting, job matching, monthly follow-up, event notification, etc.